How to Quit Vaping and Stop Vape Withdrawal

 • Difficulty sleeping

-Welcome the change, with the understanding that each bout of cravings will pass.
-Do something in the moment to distract yourself from the craving.
+Welcome the change and understand that the cravings will pass.
+Do something positive or healthy in the moment to distract yourself from these feelings.

-You could go for a walk, have a cup of tea, make a smoothie or call a friend.
-When facing cravings, remember the old adage, “this too shall pass.”
+Go for a walk, exercise, meditate, or make a juice smoothie.
+When facing cravings, remember the saying, “this too shall pass.”

-Temporary pleasures can often lead to pain later on and every time you think about vaping, switch your thoughts to how grateful you are that you are no longer a vaper.
+Temporary pleasures often lead to pain, and every time you think about using e-cigarettes, switch your thoughts to how grateful you are that you’re learning how to quit vaping.

 Tip 6 – One Vape is Too Much

-This ties in with Tip 2 – Find Healthy Substitutes.
-When you find yourself tempted to have just one, do something else or simply tell your mind that you’re a non-smoker now.
+This ties in with Tip 2 of finding healthy substitutes.
+When you’re tempted to have just one, do something else or simply remind yourself that you’re a non-smoker now.

 Tip 7 – How to Quit Vaping by Getting Rid of All Vape Gear

-Having anything related to vaping around only tempts fate.
-Make sure to cleanse your home, car, work, and all personal effects of anything to do with cigarettes or vapes.
+Keeping anything related to vaping around after quitting only tempts fate.
+Rid your home, car, work, and all personal effects of anything to do with e-cigarettes or vapes.

-Immediately after making the decision to quit vaping, get rid of all electronic e-cigarettes, vaporizers, vape juice refill cartridges, and anything else that might make you think about it.
+Immediately after making the decision to quit vaping, get rid of all electronic cigarettes, vaporizers, vape juice cartridges, and anything else that might make you think about it.

-You are a non-smoker now and you don’t need anything related to vaping, so be clear on your decision and get rid of all vape gear.
+You are a non-smoker now and you don’t need anything related to vaping, so be clear about your decision and get rid of all vape gear.

 Learning how to quit vaping by using these tips is the first step.